How do I check the neighbour's rights before I make an offer?

 Right of access for repairs

-If you are buying a property with plans to renovate (or even just replace the gutters), you will need to consider your right of access and how this might impact on your neighbour's rights.
+If you are buying a property with plans to renovate (or even just replace the gutters), you will need to consider your right of access and how this might impact your neighbour's rights.

 The Act only makes provision for carrying out basic preservation works, which include: